 8 Years Old

-This model is 8.5 years old, 60 lbs, and is at the upper end of the allowed booster height range of 43-52″.
+This model is 8.5 years old, 60 pounds, and is at the upper end of the allowed booster height range of 43-52″.
 As you can see, he fits, just barely, on the tallest setting.
 Once his shoulders exceed the top booster guide position, he will be too tall.

 His head exceeds the headrest but as his ears are still contained he still technically fits, but he doesn’t have much room to move!